kimjeyoung/SNGP-BERT-Pytorch/README.md

 # :fire: SNGP-BERT (Unofficial) :fire:
-This is re-implementation of **"Simple and Principled Uncertainty Estimation with Deterministic Deep Learning via Distance Awareness"** in Pytorch.
+This is reimplementation of **"Simple and Principled Uncertainty Estimation with Deterministic Deep Learning via Distance Awareness"** in Pytorch.

 The codes are based on [official repo (Tensorflow)](https://github.com/google/uncertainty-baselines/blob/main/baselines/clinc_intent/sngp.py) and [huggingface](https://huggingface.co/).